pedro-newlands/java_oop/README.md

 - Interfaces

-> Using as an example a pleasant person with a skittish cat
+> Using a pleasant example